-/wsag:template/AgreementContext
+/wsag: template/wsag: Context

-This is a REQUIRED element in the agreement template (does it need to be required in the template?).
+This is a REQUIRED element in the agreement template.
 This is the template for the context of the agreements matching the containing agreement template.

 /wsag: template/wsag: Terms

 This section specifies the possible terms in the agreements matching this template.
 The description of this section has been made previously in this document (see "Agreement Structure") and is not repeated here.